Chart Color Schemes

 Dakabin performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area has lower university qualification rates at 18.2%, compared to Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
-Vocational credentials are held by 44.7% of residents aged 15 and above, with advanced diplomas at 12.6% and certificates at 32.1%.
+The area's university qualification rate is 18.2%, significantly lower than Greater Brisbane's average of 30.5%.
+Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 44.7% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (32.1%).
 Educational participation is high, with 34.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education